anilabraham-IT/IntuneEDU/IntuneEDU/in-development.md

 ms.collection: M365-identity-device-management
 ---

-# In development for Microsoft Intune - April 2019
+# In development for Intune for Education - April 2019

 To assist in your readiness and planning, this page lists Intune for Education updates and features that are in development but not yet released.